writethedocs/www/docs/conf/portland/2020/welcome-wagon.rst

 ~~~~~~~~~~~~~~~~

 - Once you select a session, you can either view the session and use the Chat, or select **Share Audio and Video** to participate in the session.
 Sessions are limited to 20 active participants, but anyone can join and view the session.

-- Here are some helpful settings for sessions:
+Helpful Settings
+^^^^^^^^^^^^^^^^

 - Select the **Video Camera** icon to turn off your video.
 - Select the **Monitor** icon to share your screen.
 Multiple people can share their screens at once.
 - To make someone’s screen larger, double-click on it.
 - Select the **Settings** icon to change your audio or video settings.

 Writing Day
 -----------

-- `Writing Day <https://www.writethedocs.org/conf/portland/2019/writing-day/>`__ takes place on Sunday, the day before the conference starts.
+`Writing Day <https://www.writethedocs.org/conf/portland/2019/writing-day/>`__ takes place on Sunday, the day before the conference starts.
 You can join in anytime between 9:30am and 5pm PDT.

-- You can bring a writing project you want to work on, or you can contribute to a project someone else brought.
+You can bring a writing project you want to work on, or you can contribute to a project someone else brought.

 - **Bring a project**: If you want help with your project, `sign up <https://docs.google.com/spreadsheets/d/1HPAXim5gkPmwhANJwngWcg1d09KHqOj3vILn5Tc5V9A/edit?usp=sharing>`__ before Writing Day.
 When you are ready to start your project on Writing Day, go to **Sessions**, select your table, and start collaborating.
 - **Contribute to a project**: If you want to help someone else with their writing project, `check out the list of projects <https://docs.google.com/spreadsheets/d/1HPAXim5gkPmwhANJwngWcg1d09KHqOj3vILn5Tc5V9A/edit?usp=sharing>`__.
 When you are ready to participate, go to **Sessions**, select the session for the project you want to contribute to, and introduce yourself.
 - Here’s the `2019 Writing Day Project list that you can use as a guide <https://www.writethedocs.org/conf/portland/2019/writing-day/>`__.

 Unconference